DyWPE: Signal-Aware Dynamic Wavelet Positional Encoding for Time Series Transformers: Experimental Evaluation

 \subsection{Experimental Setup}

-We conduct comprehensive experiments across ten diverse time series datasets spanning multiple domains such as Human Activity Recognition, Device, and EEG classification, with eight datasets from the UEA archive \cite{bagnall2018uea} and two additional datasets \cite{micucci2017unimib, room_occupancy_estimation_864}, as shown in Table \ref{tab:datasets}.
+We conduct comprehensive experiments across ten diverse time series datasets spanning multiple domains such as Human Activity Recognition, Audio, and EEG classification, with eight datasets from the UEA archive \cite{bagnall2018uea} and two additional datasets \cite{micucci2017unimib, room_occupancy_estimation_864}, as shown in Table \ref{tab:datasets}.

-We evaluated DyWPE against eight established positional encoding methods using a patch embedding transformer.
+We evaluated DyWPE against eight established positional encoding methods using a patchTST.
 All experiments use consistent hyperparameters: 4 transformer layers, 4 attention heads, 128 hidden dimensions, dropout rate 0.2, and an Adam optimizer.
 The complete code implementation and benchmarks are made publicly available for reproducibility: { \url{https://github.com/imics-lab/DyWPE}}.